isoleph/cpp_crash/README.md

 If you have a Linux or Windows computer I highly recommend checking out TheChernoProject's setting up tutorials on YouTube.

-I do have a short writeup for what to do for Mac below though since this a work on a Mac environment.
+I do have a short writeup for what to do for Mac below though since I work in a Mac environment.

 Here are links for [Linux](https://www.youtube.com/watch?v=LKLuvoY6U0I), [Windows](https://www.youtube.com/watch?v=1OsGXuNA5cc), and [Mac](https://www.youtube.com/watch?v=1E_kBSka_ec).

 # macOS
 Before you do anything, I'm sorry but you __must__ download XCode from the App Store.
 The terminal and developer features on macOS are super stripped down and don't include essential features that you'll need.

 When you're done installing Xcode, be sure to install the command line tools.
 This can be done by going to the top screen toolbar and clicking Preferences > Components.
-In this menu, you'll want to make sure the Command Line Tools box si checked and installed.
+In this menu, you'll want to make sure the Command Line Tools box is checked and installed.

 When this process is done, you can double check to see that g++ is properly installed by going to terminal and typing: